Cleft Lip/Nose

 How will surgery affect my child's speech and development?

-Cleft lip and nose surgery greatly benefits speech and development by improving mouth and nasal function, enhancing your child’s ability to speak clearly and breathe comfortably.
+Cleft lip and nose surgery greatly benefit speech and development by improving mouth and nasal function, enhancing your child's ability to speak clearly and breathe comfortably.

 Learn More with a Consultation